thomasperi/mojl/docs/v2.0.0-alpha.unreleased/api.md

 > *constructor only*

-Write cache entries to `cacheDir` instead of only storing them in memory for the duration of the build.
+Write cache entries to `cacheDir` instead of only storing them in memory for the life of the Mojl instance.
+This can reduce build time if you have large files being hashed.

 | Type    | Default
 |---------|----------
 | boolean | false

-### `cacheTTL`
+### `cacheCleanInterval`

 > *constructor only*

-How long before each cache entry expires, in milliseconds.
+The frequency, in milliseconds, at which cache entries for files that no longer exist should be removed.

 | Type   | Default      | Notes
 |--------|--------------|-----------